Sujit-O/pykg2vec/README.md

 ## The features of Pykg2vec
 * A well-structured pipeline for knowledge graph embedding algorithms (pre-processing, training, testing, statistics).
+* Support efficient python multiprocessing implementation when running the training and evaluation processes.
+  * Will be further adding C++ implementation.
 * A sheer amount of implementation of existing state-of-the-art knowledge graph embedding algorithms.
 * A set of tools to automatically tune the hyperparameters (bayesian optimizer) using [hyperopt](https://hyperopt.github.io/hyperopt/).
 * A set of visualization and summerization tool